peterszerzo/scaling-tricks-for-geo/README.md

 #### Sync and Async GeoJSON in the Same App

 The above implementations for the US states visualization and the map pins one look a bit different.
-The latter is synchronous and yields ``richGeoJSON`` immediately, while the former may keep a spinner icon waiting through a five-second server lag before it retrieves the shape data and carries on with the rendering.
+The latter is synchronous and yields ``richGeoJSON`` immediately, while the former may keep a spinner icon waiting through a two-second server lag before it retrieves the shape data and carries on with the rendering.
 I am not very happy keeping these different implementations in mind, adding rendering logic in different places, one roaming free and the other buried inside an ajax callback.
 I settled with writing asynchronous(-looking) code whether I needed it or not, as follows:

 	var rgj = new stg.RichGeoJSON();
 	// set callback to execute when object is ready